 Art lovers will enjoy St. Louis Cemetery No. 3, located on Esplanade Avenue near Bayou St. John, City Park and the New Orleans Museum of Art.
 This cemetery, one of the largest in the city, is home to a number of elaborate burial vaults of Greek Orthodox and Masonic design, as well as the tomb of famed Storyville photographer E. J. Bellocq.

-This expansive cemetery is home of some of the most interesting visuals of all New Orleans cemeteries: points-of-interest here include a pyramid shaped vault and the “Weeping Angel” statue in the Hyams family tomb.
+This expansive cemetery is home to some of the most interesting visuals of all New Orleans cemeteries: points of interest here include a pyramid-shaped vault and the “Weeping Angel” statue in the Hyams family tomb.

 The Metairie Cemetery is the final resting place of notable New Orleans musicians Louis Prima and Al Hirt, as well as many local restaurateurs, including Al Copeland, creator of Popeyes Fried Chicken, and the founding owners of Antoine’s, Galatoire’s, Brennan’s and Arnaud’s restaurants.

 It’s easy to get to Metairie Cemetery from the front steps of Hotel Monteleone: take one of the nearby Canal St. streetcars marked “Cemeteries” to the end of the line.
 After disembarking, walk to the corner of Pontchartrain Blvd. and Metairie Road, where you can walk up the steps to the original cemetery entrance.

 St. Roch Cemeteries & Chapel